Hole.io: Comparison to Donut County

 Donut County is a 2018 independent video game that was in development for at least six years before its release on 28 August 2018, sparking allegations by that game's developer that Voodoo copied his idea.
 Both games use the same mechanic of a hole in the ground swallowing objects to grow bigger; however, Donut County additionally features a storyline and a cast of characters which Hole.io lacks.
 Conversely, Hole.io adds a cityscape.
 According to Variety, Hole.io's developer Voodoo's entire range of games consists of clones of other games.
 Voodoo managed to secure a $200 million investment from Goldman Sachs shortly after releasing Hole.io.

-In an August 2018 interview Donut County creator Ben Esposito remarked that developers like Voodoo who clone were on one side of the game making spectrum while he was on the other side coming up with new ideas.
+In an August 2018 interview, Donut County creator Ben Esposito remarked that developers like Voodoo who clone were on one side of the game making spectrum while he was on the other side coming up with new ideas.

-Reception
+Release and reception

 Soon after its release, Hole.io made it to the top of the free games section on the Apps Store and Google Play, receiving over 10 million downloads on Google Play alone.

 While some reviewers criticized it for copying core mechanics of Donut County, others characterized the game as being "oddly satisfying and addictive".

+In June 2024, the game was released on PlayStation 4, PlayStation 5, Nintendo Switch, Xbox Series X and S, Xbox One, and Windows.